What is EV charger installation

 Electrical

-The answer to 'what is EV charger installation' is the process of setting up an electric vehicle (EV) charging station, also known as an EV charger, at a home or business.
-EV charger installation involves selecting the right charger, determining the optimal location, running the necessary electrical wiring, and ensuring the installation meets safety standards.
+The answer to 'what is EV charger installation' is the process of setting up an electric vehicle (EV) charging station or system in a home or building.
+This involves the physical installation of the charging equipment, as well as the necessary electrical wiring, circuit breakers, and other components to power the charger.

 Step-by-Step Guide